Frozenbox/frozenchat/README.md

   your desktop client and thus allows you to switch seamlessly from your mobile client to your desktop client and back within one conversation.
 * XEP-0237: Roster Versioning mainly to save bandwidth on poor mobile connections
+* XEP-0313: Message Archive Management synchronize message history with the server.
+Catch up with messages that were sent while Frozenchat was offline.
-* XEP-0352: Client State Indication let the server know whether or not Frozenchat is in the background.
+* XEP-0352: Client State Indication lets the server know whether or not Frozenchat is in the background.
 Allows the server to save bandwidth by withholding unimportant packages.
+* XEP-0191: Blocking command lets you blacklist spammers or block contacts without removing them from your roster.